WDI-SEA/wdi-23-lessons/w11/d1/05-deliverable-hangman.md

 * Prompt the user to enter a letter.
 * If the letter is in the word, mark it as revealed and visually display that letter in the word.
 * If the letter is incorrect, draw another part onto the stick person.
-* YOU MUST NOT WRITE FUNCTIONS!
-WRITE THIS ENTIRELY IMPERATIVELY!
-We will cover functions later.
-This is an exercise in writing imperative code.
-Imperative code is harder to reason about than functional code.
-You may use built-in functions but do not yet write your own.

 ## Hints